 The program is also open to already certificated teachers wishing to add the Elementary, ELL, or Bilingual endorsements.

 This program begins only in the winter quarter of the academic year.
 The priority application deadline is June 1st of the year prior.
+Late applications are accepted through November 1st. for qualified candidates.
+Qualified applicants are admitted based upon their date of application; late applicants may be wait-listed.
 Applicants do not need to have completed all pre-requisites/requirements prior to applying, but must have an academic plan in place in order to complete them before the program begins in January.
 Those who are interested in future admission should plan carefully to meet the following requirements and procedures:

 Pre-admission Observation Experience or EFC 330 Field Experience